MyhreS/ML_Iris/README.md

-# Machine-Learning-first-project
+# First project of doing Machine Learning
- Following a beginner guide to machine learning
+ Following a beginner guide to machine learning on the Iris dataset.